CodeAssociate/CA.Blocks.DataAccess/Documentation/Samples/Connection/UsingAppDotConfigConnectionStringsResolver.md

 public class MyDataAccess : SqlServerDataAccess
 {
     public MyDataAccess() : base (
-            new DataAccessConfig("configName",
+            new DataAccessConfig(
                 new DataAccessConfigOptions { ConnectionStringKey = "exampleName" },
                 new AppDotConfigConnectionStringsResolver())
         )
         {
         }